 2019 Rain & Garden Show

-The City of Westlake and the Westlake Watershed Group hosted another outstanding Rain & Garden Show on Saturday, April 6, 2019, at Market Square in Crocker Park, which was FREE and open to the public.
+The City of Westlake and the Westlake Watershed Group hosted another outstanding Rain & Garden Show in April 2019 at Market Square in Crocker Park, which was FREE and open to the public.
 The Kid Zone was a huge hit with the face painter, balloon clown and our special guest star, Michael Roy, Cirque du Papier Opens a New Window. .

 If you were unable to come to the show and would like to see the vendor information please feel free to browse through our vendor handout.
 If you were an exhibitor, we’d like to extend a special thanks you we could not have a successful show with out your participation.
 Please feel free to email Opens a New Window. us with any questions or comments on our show, with the subject line: 2019 Rain and Garden Show.